HertzDevil/ft-misc-utils/README.md

 - `0cc_Lxx`: Converts delayed note release effect commands into note releases plus Gxx commands.
 - `ftm2mid`: Converts a module into a standard MIDI file, translating most effect commands into MIDI equivalents.
 - `n163check`: Scans through the songs of a given module and reports all unique combinations of simultaneously used N163 instruments.
-- `obfusc`: Shuffles all the rows of a given module, and places Dxx effects throughout the module so that thw rows will play in the correct order nonetheless.
+- `obfusc`: Shuffles all the rows of a given module, while placing Dxx commands throughout the module to maintain the row ordering.

 All these scripts are licensed with the MIT License where unspecified otherwise.